strugee/node-git-clone-or-pull/README.md

     npm install git-clone-or-pull

-Node 0.12 or greater is required.
+Node 4.x or greater is required.
+The module will probably work on Node 0.12, but the tests do not.
+So I wouldn't count on it.

 ## Usage